Trading Strategy

 Penny Stock Advertisement Example

 Lastly, this rule includes Wall Street analysts.
 Ignore analyst buy/sell recommendations.
+You can read through their reasoning to come to your own conclusions, but don’t feel compelled to follow their recommendations.

 No one knows what the market is going to do tomorrow, next week, or next year.
-At best, it's just an "educated guess" from someone really "smart".
+At best, it's just an educated guess from someone really "smart."

-Warren Buffett sums it up best,
+Warren Buffett sums it up best:

 "With enough insider information and a million dollars, you can go broke in a year."